andybui01/camkes-vm-examples/apps/x86/supermicro/README.md

 ## Intro
 This is a sample configuration for a Supermicro SYS-5019D-FN8TP It sets up 4 32-bit Linux virtual machines (VMs).
-VM0 has passthrough ethernet for LAN0 (PCI device 66:0:0); the other VMs have no passthrough devices.
+VM0 has passthrough ethernet for LAN0
+(PCI device 66:0:0); the other VMs have no passthrough devices.

-Serial console on port COM2 (the one redirected to IPMI Serial-over-LAN by the machine's firmware) provides debug output, and redirection to the VM consoles on their port /dev/ttyS0 at 115200 baud.
+The serial console on port COM2 (the one redirected to IPMI Serial-over-LAN by the machine's firmware) provides debug output, and redirection to the VM consoles on their port /dev/ttyS0 at 115200 baud.